When you looked into your future, did you imagine something completely different from your current life? I think this is true of most of us.

 Do you never get around to thoroughly dusting because of all the stuff in the way?
 Start by decluttering decor, knick-knacks, and other items that take up valuable surface space.

 If you choose to declutter an entire room, that’s great!
-This may sound weird, but I actually recommend that you practice maintaining this clutter-free zone before moving onto another room.
+This may sound weird, but I actually recommend that you practice maintaining this clutter-free zone before moving to another room.

 That’s because the hardest part about decluttering is actually maintaining it.
 After all, there’s a reason your home got to the way it is currently. 😉